MolimoWang/EventManagementSystem/02-analysis/documents/AllObject/05-view_all_venues.md

 - 1. The organizer selects the "Venues" option from the main page(17-view_all_events.png).
 - 2. The system prompts the organizer to enter the desired date.
 - 3. The system retrieves all available venues for the specified date.
-- 4. The system displays the list of venues page(25-view_all_venues.png), including details such as venue name, address, capacity, and contact information.
+- 4. The system displays the list of venues page(25-view_all_venues.png).
 ### Sequence Diagram

 ## Alternate Course of Eventsorganizer